Fédération Internationale de Volleyball: History

 Before the FIVB was founded volleyball was part of the International Amateur Handball Federation.
 The FIVB was founded in France in April 1947.
 In the late 1940s, some of the European national federations began to address the issue of creating an international governing body for the sport of volleyball.
 Initial discussions eventually lead to the installation of a Constitutive Congress in 1947.
-Fourteen national federations representing five different continents attended the meetings where, between 18 and 20 April, the entity was officially formed, having Frenchman Paul Libaud as first president.
+Fourteen national federations representing five continents attended the meetings where, between 18 and 20 April, the entity was officially formed, having Frenchman Paul Libaud as first president.
 The first Asian volleyball championship was held in Tokyo, Japan in 1955 and in this championship India had beaten Japan in final.

 One of the main goals of the 1947 Congress was achieved two years later with the establishment of the first international major volleyball event, the World Championship.
 In 1952, a women's version of the tournament was also introduced.

 In 1964, the IOC endorsed the addition of volleyball to the Olympic programme.
 By this time, the number of national federations affiliated to the FIVB had grown to 89.
 Later in that year (1969), a new international event, the World Cup was introduced.
 It would be turned into a qualifying event for the Olympic Games in 1991.

 Following Libaud's retirement and the election of Mexican Rubén Acosta Hernandez for the position of president in 1984, the FIVB moved its headquarters from Paris, France to Lausanne, Switzerland and intensified to an unprecedented level its policy of promoting volleyball on a worldwide basis.
 Measures taken in this direction include the establishment of annual competitions for men's and women's volleyball (the World League, in 1990, and the Grand Prix, in 1993), the indication of Beach volleyball as an Olympic event (1996) and a number of changes in the rules of the game with the purpose of enhancing public visibility.

 On 19 June 2008, Wei Jizhong (魏纪中) of China, who during this period served as the 1st Vice president took over during the 31st World Congress in Dubai when Rubén Acosta decided to step down.
 Mr. Jizhong Wei became the third president in the history of the FIVB.
 The handover of the presidency took place on 24 August 2008 in Beijing.

 As of 2020, the FIVB counted 222 affiliated national federations.

-In response to the 2022 Russian invasion of Ukraine, the International Volleyball Federation suspended all Russian national teams, clubs, and officials, as well as beach and snow volleyball athletes, from all events, and stripped Russia of the right to host the 2022 FIVB Volleyball Men's World Championship in August 2022, and will relocate games that were to be in Russia in June and July.
+In response to the 2022 Russian invasion of Ukraine, the Fédération Internationale de Volleyball suspended all Russian national teams, clubs, and officials, as well as beach and snow volleyball athletes, from all events, and stripped Russia of the right to host the 2022 FIVB Volleyball Men's World Championship in August 2022, and relocated games that were to be in Russia in June and July.

+In 2026, despite the war still ongoing, all sanctions on Russia were lifted, allowing the country to resume competing with its flag and anthem in all international competitions.